generateme/inferme/README.md

 * `:forward-sampling` - every result with positive probability is traced, input parameters are randomly sampled from priors (if available).
 This method is good to generate samples from generative model.
 * `:rejection-sampling` - every result with probability proportional to returned likelihood is traced, input parameters are randomly sampled from priors (if available)
 * `:metropolis-hastings` - MCMC
+* `:metropolis-within-gibbs` - MCMC, gibbs steps
+* `:elliptical-slice-sampling` - "This algorithm is applicable only to models in which the prior mean of all parameters is zero.".
+See more [HERE](https://web.archive.org/web/20150619030502/http://www.bayesian-inference.com/mcmcess) and [HERE](https://arxiv.org/pdf/1001.0175.pdf)

 To gather samples just call `(infer METHOD MODEL OPTIONAL-PARAMETERS)`.
 For example `(infer :metropolis-hastings observer-model)`.